Verci87/OED-Expanded-Ryan/characters.md

 **Special Abilities**: Resist Magic (+4 to Saves), Dodge Giants (+4 to AC), Stone Detection (+1 in 6 to detect Traps, Secret Doors, etc. in stonework).

-**Starting Experience**: -2000.
-Dwarves start with negative 2000 experience to compensate for their increased abilities.
-This also represents their stubborness and conservatism slowing down their ability to learn new things.
+**Experience Gain**: -20%.
+Dwarves earn experience points at a slower rate than humans.
+This compensates for thier increased abilities and also represents their stubborness and conservatism slowing down their ability to learn new things.

 ### Elves

 **Special Abilities**: Hide in Woods (4 in 6), Woodland Detection (+1 in 6 to detect Traps, Secret Doors, etc. in woodlands).

-**Starting Experience**: -2000.
-Elves start with negative 2000 experience to compensate for their increased abilities.
-This also represents their haughtiness and conservatism impeding their ability to learn new things.
+**Experience Gain**: -20%.
+Elves earn experience points at a slower rate than humans.
+This compensates for thier increased abilities and also represents their haughtiness and conservatism impeding their ability to learn new things.

 ### Halflings